DeepakBookdown/stat220_bookdown/_book/class_activity_6.md

 - the total number of children who ever had your name
 - the maximum number of children given your name in a single year
-- the mean number of children given your name per year
+- the mean number of children given your name per year/decade (optional)

 <details>